JetBrains/kotlin/ReadMe.md

 * intellij-core: is a part of command line compiler and contains only necessary APIs.
 * idea-full: is a full blown IntelliJ IDEA Community Edition to be used in former plugin module.
-* idea-ultimate-full: is a full blown IntelliJ IDEA Ultimate Edition to be used in former plugin module.

-If you are not dealing with IDEA Ultimate-specific features, you may want to disable corresponding project dependency.
-(that will also relieve you from necessity to download the IDEA Ultimate distribution during dependency update process) To do so change "use.ultimate.by.default" property to false (update_dependencies.xml) before running dependency update

 Then, you need to run